GoMart Ballpark: Stadium features

 The stadium previously housed a seasonal and special events restaurant called the "Power Alley Bar and Grill" that featured food, indoor and outside seating, a full size bar, and pictures and memorabilia from Watt Powell Park and famous former players.
 In 2013, the restaurant was closed and reopened by a private vendor.
 The current restaurant is not sports-themed and does not have direct ties to the stadium.

 In 2007, a party deck was built near the right field foul pole that can accommodate 250 people.
 An upgrade to a normal game ticket can be purchased for $25, allowing access to the Party Deck, which features all-you-can-eat hot dogs, nachos and other "baseball food," as well as unlimited drinks.
 Naming rights for the party deck were recently acquired by Anheuser-Busch.
 In the 2008 and 2009 seasons, this area was known as the "Landshark Lagoon" but has since been renamed the "Budweiser Party Deck."

 Also in 2007, the Charleston Baseball Wall of Fame made its debut, located behind the home plate press box.
-"Wheeler" Bob (longtime Wheelers/Alley Cats/Power program & souvenir merchant), Rod "Toast Man" Blackstone, and Dave Parker are just three of the few who've had the honor of being inducted onto the Wall.
+"Wheeler" Bob (longtime Wheelers/Alley Cats/Power program and souvenir merchant), Rod "Toast Man" Blackstone, and Dave Parker are just three of the few who have had the honor of being inducted onto the Wall.